conal/quotes/quotes.md

 "The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum---even encourage the more critical and dissident views.
 That gives people the sense that there's free thinking going on, while all the time the presuppositions of the system are being reinforced by the limits put on the range of the debate." - Noam Chomsky

 "There is no ethics in general.
-There are only--eventually--ethics of processes by which we treat the possibilities of a situation." - Alain Badiou, 'Ethics', 1993.
+There are only---eventually---ethics of processes by which we treat the possibilities of a situation." - Alain Badiou, 'Ethics', 1993.

 "As you inquire into issues and turn judgments around, you come to see that every perceived problem appearing 'out there' is really nothing more than a misperception within your own thinking." - Byron Katie